 The West Virginia Code also dictates the practices of all governmental boards, including library trustees, with respect to openness of government in Chapter 6.
 This section, known simply as the "Sunshine Law" carefully mandates how public meetings are to be conducted with respect to notification and "openness".
-The entire text of the law is included in the Appendix of this manual.
+The West Virginia Sunshine Law is contained in Section 3.